Radio: Poetry for the Season

 I've been presenting a poetry programme on Radio Maria England through Advent, Lent and Easter, and you can hear the episodes at Spotify,and see below to find out about individual programmes and access them.

-There's a major bias towards the white male canon in this playlist.. but that's purely because I had no budget to pay for permissions.
-The Brontes came off well, but I couldn't afford some notable people I would have loved to feature, like Denise Levertov, Mary Oliver, John Burnside, Maya Angelou, Dylan Thomas, Jane Hirshfield, Gwendolyn Brooks....
-But the poets in the prgrammes below are foundational and sublime-- and it's very good to discover and rediscover them.
+There's a major bias towards the canon in this playlist.. but that's purely because I had no budget to pay for permissions.
+I did manage to sneak in some wonderful contemporary poets, but I couldn't afford some notable people I would have loved to feature, like TS Eliot, Denise Levertov, Mary Oliver, John Burnside, Maya Angelou, Dylan Thomas, Jane Hirshfield, Gwendolyn Brooks....
+In any case the poets in the prgrammes below are foundational and without exception sublime-- and it's very good to discover and rediscover them.

 Advent, 1: Waiting, Anticipation and Incarnation!
 The Visionary by Emily Bronte, A Song of Ascents, The Quickening by Sally Read, The Burning Babe by Robert Southwell, Nativity by John Donne.